-We define DV (Delivery Vehicles) as a group of vehicles in a single transmission range of a source at the source's opposite driving direction.
+We define delivery vehicles (DV) as a group of vehicles in a single transmission range of a source at the source's opposite driving direction.

-- (1) Once a source is elected for a particular road section i, before the source starts to aggregate the regional message, it creates its public key commitment message and broadcasts it first as follows: - (a) The source computes its public key commitment $KC = H(K_S^+)$, where H() is a cryptographic one-way hash function such as SHA-1. - (b) The source broadcasts the following public key commitment message to vehicles in its current DV_1 (suppose this action happens at time $t = TS_1$).
+- (1) Once a source is elected for a particular road section i, before starting to aggregate the regional message, the source creates its public key commitment message and broadcasts it as follows: - (a) The source computes its public key commitment $KC = H(K_S^+)$ , where H() is a cryptographic one-way hash function such as SHA-1. - (b) The source broadcasts the following public key commitment message to vehicles in its current $DV_1$ (suppose this action happens at time $t = TS_1$ ).

-- (2) Every vehicle in DV_1 keeps broadcasting PKC periodically as it drives along the road. - (3) The source aggregates its regional message, which is identical to the data aggregation described previously. - (4) After a predefined delay time Delay from the first PKC transmission (i.e., at time $t = TS_2$), the source generates the following data message and broadcasts to its current DV_2 .
+- (2) Every vehicle in $DV_1$ keeps broadcasting PKC periodically as it drives along the road. - (3) The source aggregates its regional message, which is identical to the data aggregation described previously. - (4) After a predefined time delay from the first PKC transmission (i.e., at time $t = TS_2$ ), the source generates the following data message and broadcasts to its current $DV_2$ .

-(5) Every vehicle in DV_2 keeps broadcasting RI periodically as it drives along the road.
+(5) Every vehicle in $DV_2$ keeps broadcasting RI periodically as it drives along the road.